rgeissen/teradata-trusted-data-agent/README.md

 1.  **Frontend (`index.html`):** A sleek, single-page application built with HTML, Tailwind CSS, and vanilla JavaScript.
 It captures user input and uses Server-Sent Events (SSE) to render real-time updates from the backend.
 2.  **Backend (`mcp_web_client.py`):** A high-performance asynchronous web server built with **Quart**.
 It serves the frontend, manages user sessions, and orchestrates the entire AI workflow.
 3.  **Large Language Model (LLM):** The reasoning engine.
-The backend dynamically initializes the connection to the selected LLM provider (e.g., Google) based on user-provided credentials and sends structured prompts to the model's API.
+The backend dynamically initializes the connection to the selected LLM provider (e.g., Google, Anthropic) based on user-provided credentials and sends structured prompts to the model's API.
 4.  **Teradata MCP Server:** The **Model Context Protocol (MCP)** server acts as the secure, powerful bridge to the database, exposing functionalities as a well-defined API of "tools" for the AI agent.

 ## Key Features

-* **Dynamic LLM Configuration:** Configure your LLM provider, API key, and select from a list of available models directly within the application's UI.
+* **Multi-Provider LLM Configuration:** Dynamically switch between LLM providers like Google and Anthropic, configure API keys, and select from a list of available models directly within the application's UI.
+* **Comparative MCP Testing:** The multi-provider support is crucial for testing and validating how different LLMs interpret and utilize the same set of MCP tools and prompts, providing essential insights into model behavior and capability robustness.
 * **Live Model Refresh:** Fetch an up-to-date list of supported models from your provider with the click of a button.
 * **System Prompt Editor:** Take full control of the agent's behavior.
 Edit, save, and reset the core system prompt for each model, with changes persisting across sessions.
 * **Intuitive Conversational UI:** Ask questions in plain English to query and analyze your database.